484capstoneproject/capstone/README.md

     git checkout master
     git pull origin “name of your branch”

-# Bring your branch up to date with master
+# Bring branch up to date with master
     git checkout “name of your branch”
     git pull origin master

 # Check what branch you are on
     git branch

+# View all branches
+    git branch -a

 # Rename your local branch
     git branch -m <newname>